 Fourteen states are fed up with Congress not enacting a CAFE regulation and are taking matters into their own hands.

-It looked hopeful for a while, the Dems coming into office and taking over, but then reality set in.
+It looked hopeful for a while, the Dems coming into the office and taking over, but then reality set in.
 “The” election is just 18 months away and playing for votes has already begun.
 What should have been a slam-dunk has been put on the back burner and is causing fourteen states to take matters into their own hands.

 Why is it that Congress won’t pass a law that would require automobile manufacturers to increase the miles per gallon of vehicles?
 How are states being allowed to do what Congress won’t do?

 Some background history is needed to understand how and why we have more than one government entity in charge of automobile regulations.

 The United States had a small oil crisis back in the 1970s that made Congress realize that we were too heavily dependent on foreign oil.
 The U.S. Congress passed Energy Policy and Conservation Act of 1975, which directed the Department of Transportation (DOT) to implement a corporate average fuel economy (CAFE) standard with a goal to get the United States off the dependence of foreign oil.

 The Secretary of Transportation delegated authority to establish CAFE standards to one of his subordinates, the Administrator of the National Highway Traffic Safety Administration (NHTSA).
 NHTSA’s directives come from orders voted into law by Congress.

 Since CAFE regulates fuel economy, they get to regulate carbon dioxide because miles per gallon directly create carbon dioxide.
 One gallon of gas has been proven to create 19 pounds of carbon dioxide.

 The U.S. Federal Environmental Protection Agency (Fed-EPA) is responsible for setting standards for all new cars sold in the United States.
-The Clean Air Act (CAA) is a federal act that was established in 1970 to create a nationwide air quality standards for public health.
+The Clean Air Act (CAA) is a federal act that was established in 1970 to create nationwide air quality standards for public health.
 Each state has its own EPA group that implements the Fed-EPA requirements.